BlockchainBooks/blockchainbooks.github.io/CONTRIBUTING.md

 - **To add, remove, or change things on the list:** Submit a pull request

-To set this list apart from and complement the excellent Blockchain Books wiki Projects page, blockchainbooks.github.io is a specially curated list for high-quality, actively maintained Go packages and resources.
+To set this list apart from and complement the excellent Blockchain Books wiki Projects page, blockchainbooks.github.io is a specially curated list for high-quality.

 - List items should be sorted alphabetically.
 - Each item should be limited to one link.